HerbiHerb/rag_chat_ui/README.md

 ![image info](src/chat_ui/static/images/chat_ui.PNG)

-This project is only one part of the bigger Home-Assitant-Project, which consists of the two other repositories [Rag-Assistant-API](https://github.com/HerbiHerb/rag_assistant_api) and [Speech-2-Text](https://github.com/HerbiHerb/speech_2_text).
+This project is only one part of the bigger Home-Assitant-Project, which consists of the two other repositories [Rag-Assistant-API](https://github.com/HerbiHerb/rag_assistant_api), [Speech-2-Text](https://github.com/HerbiHerb/speech_2_text) [Rag-Assistant-Start](https://github.com/HerbiHerb/rag_assistant_start).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>